fosk06/api_umbrella/README.md

 The resolvers are in others applications.
 I tried to apply the "micro service" architecture design with an umbrella application.

-Each queries / mutations will fall into a domain (see domain driven design), each domain will be translated into one or few micro services ( and here as applications on the umbrella).
+Each queries / mutations will fall into a domain (see domain driven design), each domain will be translated into one or few micro services ( and here as applications in the umbrella).

 In this playground, all the applications have a specific role :